scalacenter/scalafix/docs/users/installation.md

-The `scalafixEnable` command automatically runs `addCompilerPlugin(scalafixSemanticdb)` and `scalacOptions += "-Yrangepos"` for all elibible projects in the builds.
+The `scalafixEnable` command automatically runs `addCompilerPlugin(scalafixSemanticdb)` and `scalacOptions += "-Yrangepos"` for all eligible projects in the builds.
+The change in Scala compiler options means the project needs to be re-built on the next `compile`.

 > The `scalafixEnable` command must be re-executed after every `reload` and when
 > sbt shell is exited.